Eliminating Ocean Outfalls for Coral Reef Protection

 Actions taken

-Recognizing the potential to implement a multi-benefit solution to reduce wastewater pollution and respond to Florida’s growing demand for fresh water, the Florida Department of Environmental Protection (FDEP), the South Florida Water Management District, and impacted utilities collaborated to create and pass Chapter 2008-232, Laws of Florida, in 2008.
+Recognizing the potential to implement a multi-benefit solution to reduce wastewater pollution and respond to Florida’s growing demand for fresh water, the Florida Department of Environmental Protection (DEP), the South Florida Water Management District, and impacted utilities collaborated to create and pass Chapter 2008-232, Laws of Florida, in 2008.
 This law created the Leah Schad Memorial Ocean Outfall Program, which prohibits constructing new wastewater ocean outfalls or expanding existing ones.
 The law also established:

 • Advanced wastewater treatment and management requirements for any domestic wastewater being discharged through ocean outfalls to be met by December 2018.